frantzmiccoli/drkns/README.md

 Notes
 ===

-One of the problem is to still have the different step splitted, but actually scripting the different steps to be called manually and calling it all from a master build file should do it.
+One of the problem is to still have the different steps split, but actually scripting the different steps to be called manually and calling it all from a master build file should do it.
 Every step is self cancelled if the build has not reason to be ran (already executed).

 CLI interface
 ===